sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 ## Lab Steps

 Let's start the hands-on lab.
-Since you have finished the [Environment Creation]([Text Skills Lab](../labs/lab-environment-creation.md), you just need to follow the steps below.
+Since you have finished the [Environment Creation](../labs/lab-environment-creation.md), you just need to follow the steps below.
+**Please note that the product team is always optimizing the portal.
+If you find any difference, please report to the LearnAI Team and try to understand what has changed to move forward with the lab.**

 ### Step 1 - Import Data